ilosvideos/api-docs/source/includes/_uploading.md

 The Uploading API allows you to upload videos using a web uploader in an iframe.
 A basic implementation is as follows:

-1. Request an upload token from ilos
+1. Request an upload token from VidGrid
 2. Display an upload form to a user using the either `uploadIframe` or `uploadIframeBasic` returned in Step 1.
 3. Wait for a response at your [Webook](#webhooks) endpoint and use the video data as you wish (eg. embed the video in a support ticket)